Political corruption: Embezzlement

 Embezzlement is the theft of entrusted funds.
 It is political when it involves public money taken by a public official for use by anyone not specified by the public.
 Ponzi schemes are an example of embezzlement.
-Some embezzlers “skim off the top” so that they continually acquire a small amount over a particular time interval.
+Some embezzlers "skim off the top" so that they continually acquire a small amount over a particular time interval.
 This method reduces the likelihood of being caught.
 On the other hand, some embezzlers steal a very large amount of goods or funds in a single instance and then disappear.
-Sometimes company managers underreport income to their supervisors and keep the difference.A common type of embezzlement is that of personal use of entrusted government resources; for example, when an official assigns public employees to renovate his own house.
+Sometimes company managers underreport income to their supervisors and keep the difference.
+A common type of embezzlement is that of personal use of entrusted government resources; for example, when an official assigns public employees to renovate his own house.

 Kickbacks

 A kickback is an official's share of misappropriated funds allocated from his or her organization to an organization involved in corrupt bidding.
 For example, suppose that a politician is in charge of choosing how to spend some public funds.
 He can give a contract to a company that is not the best bidder, or allocate more than they deserve.
 In this case, the company benefits, and in exchange for betraying the public, the official receives a kickback payment, which is a portion of the sum the company received.
 This sum itself may be all or a portion of the difference between the actual (inflated) payment to the company and the (lower) market-based price that would have been paid had the bidding been competitive.
 Another example of a kickback would be if a judge receives a portion of the profits that a business makes in exchange for his judicial decisions.
 Kickbacks are not limited to government officials; any situation in which people are entrusted to spend funds that do not belong to them are susceptible to this kind of corruption.

 Unholy alliance

 An unholy alliance is a coalition among seemingly antagonistic groups for ad hoc or hidden gain, generally some influential non-governmental group forming ties with political parties, supplying funding in exchange for favorable treatment.
 Like patronage, unholy alliances are not necessarily illegal, but unlike patronage, by its deceptive nature and often great financial resources, an unholy alliance can be more dangerous to the public interest.
-An early use of the term was by former US President Theodore "Teddy" Roosevelt:

-"To destroy this invisible Government, to dissolve the unholy alliance between corrupt business and corrupt politics is the first task of the statesmanship of the day." – 1912 Progressive Party Platform, attributed to Roosevelt and quoted again in his autobiography, where he connects trusts and monopolies (sugar interests, Standard Oil, etc.) to Woodrow Wilson, Howard Taft, and consequently both major political parties.
+An early use of the term was by former United States president Theodore Roosevelt ("To destroy this invisible Government, to dissolve the unholy alliance between corrupt business and corrupt politics is the first task of the statesmanship of the day") from the 1912 Progressive Party platform, which is attributed to Roosevelt, and also quoted again in his autobiography, where he connects trusts and monopolies (sugar interests, Standard Oil, etc.) to Woodrow Wilson, Howard Taft, and consequently both major political parties.